 Different forms of latex

 There are a few options when it comes to latex mattresses because there are different variations of latex.

 Natural latex – For starters, we have natural latex, which is the sap from the rubber tree, like we mentioned earlier.
 This is latex in its purest form.
 If you’re looking to keep costs low, and also to go with a natural product, natural latex is the way to go.

 Synthetic latex – Another form of latex used in the mattresses making the world, is synthetic latex.
 In terms of its structure, synthetic latex is very similar to natural latex.
-In fact, it’s very difficult to tell them apart.
+It’s very difficult to tell them apart.
 However, it is manufactured very differently.
-Synthetic latex is made from petrochemicals which basically mimic the structure, properties, and feel of natural latex.
+Synthetic latex is made from petrochemicals which mimic the structure, properties, and feel of natural latex.
 Synthetic latex is generally cheaper than natural latex, though because it is cheaper, there may be issues regarding the quality.

-Latex foam – Latex foam is now commonly found in a number of high-end mattresses, and hybrid mattresses, and for good reason.
+Latex foam – Latex foam is now commonly found in several high-end mattresses, and hybrid mattresses, and for good reason.
 Latex foam can either be blended, natural, or synthetic forms of latex, and it is how latex is now used in mattresses.

 Memory foam vs latex